 How to Soften Hard Water

-Although hard water is safe to drink, because of the effects it can have on your clothes and appliances, you may want to seek ways to soften it.
-One of the best ways to do so is by investing in a filter capable of separating excess minerals from your water.
+Although hard water is safe to drink, because of its effects on your clothes and appliances, you may want to seek ways to soften it.
+One of the best ways to do so is by investing in a filter that separates excess minerals from your water.
 Some hardware stores sell such filtration systems, which are designed to soften water.
 Before you make a purchase, first determine how many grains your system should be treated for.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.